kingletbv/carburetta/readme.md

-# Carburetta - Parser Generator
+# Carburetta - Fused Scanner & Parser Generator

-Carburetta is a parser generator for C and C++.
+Carburetta is a fused scanner & parser generator for C and C++.
 It aims to make parsing of smaller languages trivial and larger languages doable.

 Please note that this project is _not accepting pull requests_, both due to the intricacies of the code making isolated changes impractical, and the impracticality of determining contribution ownership.